SKIP TO MAIN CONTENT

 Bio

 David Ellis is the Assistant Director with the Allen Economic Development Corporation.
 There, he leads programs to attract corporate investment and jobs to Allen, Texas.
+He is the incoming Chair Elect of the Allen-Fairview Chamber.

 Previously, he was a Vice President at Site Selection Group where he supported its industrial, economic development and incentive practices.
 He worked for Plano Economic Development and Angelou Economics, an economic development consulting firm in Austin.